JustBerkhout/nectar-tutorials/ardc/beginner/changing-instances/changing-instances.md

 ### What you'll learn

 - Life-cycle events of your instance: *Rebooting*, *Resizing*, *Rebuilding*, *Deleting*.
+- Use the Instance Action Menu Button

 ### What you'll need

-- Some spare capacity in your Nectar Research Cloud account for launch of a trial instance and/or resizing and instance.
+- Some spare capacity in your Nectar Research Cloud account for launch of a trial instance and/or resizing an instance.

 positive
 : **Setting up**
-As we'll be quite destructive in the sections *Rebuilding* and *Deleting* below, we suggest you launch an instance specifically for the purpose of this tutorial.
+As we'll be quite destructive in the sections *Rebuilding* and *Deleting* below, we strongly recommend you launch an instance specifically for the purpose of this tutorial.

 ## Rebooting